-Staff trained in a range of support (first aid, epi-pens, diabetes) are recorded on the school central system.
+Staff trained in a range of support (first aid, epi-pens, diabetes...) are recorded on the school central system.
+Names of staff trained in first aid are also displayed around the school.

 All staff who are required to provide support to pupils for medical conditions will be trained by healthcare professional qualified to do so.
 The training need will be identified by the healthcare professional during the development or review of the individual healthcare plan.
 We may choose to arrange training themselves and will ensure that it remains up-to-date.